camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/_index.md

 ---

-The camunda-engine Spring framework integration is located inside the `camunda-engine-spring` maven module and can be added to apache maven-based projects through the following dependency:
+The camunda-engine Spring Framework integration is located inside a maven module and can be added to apache maven-based projects through the following dependency:

 {{< note title="" class="info" >}}
   Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.
 {{< /note >}}

+* `camunda-engine-spring` maven module for Spring Framework 5

 ```xml
 <dependency>